DiamondLightSource/atip/README.rst

-Each instance of ``ATElementDataSource`` holds the pyAT element equivalent of the Pytac element that it is attached to; when a get request is made the appropriate data from that AT element is returned, however, when a set request is made the class updates its copy of that element with the changes incorporated and then alerts the centralised ``ATSimulator`` object that new changes have been made.
-Inside an ``ATSimulator`` instance a background thread is constantly running, whenever a change is made the thread recalculates the physics data of the lattice to ensure that it is up to date.
+Each instance of ``ATElementDataSource`` holds the pyAT element equivalent of the Pytac element that it is attached to; when a get request is made the appropriate data from that AT element is returned, however, when a set request is made the class puts those changes onto the queue of the centralised ``ATSimulator`` object.
+Inside the ``ATSimulator`` instance a cothread checks the length of the queue, whenever a change is queued the thread recalculates the physics data of the lattice to ensure that it is up to date.
 This means that the emittance and linear optics data held by ``ATSimulator``, is updated after every batch of changes and that without excessive calculation a very recent version of the lattice's physics data is always available.

 API:
 ----